IPL 2022: David Warner, Venkatesh Iyer and a question of faith

 Since its inception, the Indian Premier League has always provided a platform for players to rub shoulders with the best and elevate their game in the process.
 A number of Indian as well as overseas players have taken big strides in their careers thanks to the T20 competition.
 But ever so often, the IPL also sees players lose their mojo.
 At times they bounce back quickly, at times they need a longer road to redemption.

 And the ongoing 2022 edition of the IPL has thrown up several such stories.
-From David Warner and Kuldeep Yadav finding success with new teams, thanks to the faith placed on them by the management to the likes of Venkatesh Iyer, Yashasvi Jaiswal struggling at the teams that retained them, it brings up an interesting discussion around the question of faith.
+From David Warner and Kuldeep Yadav finding success with new teams, thanks to the faith placed in them by the management, to the likes of Venkatesh Iyer and Yashasvi Jaiswal struggling at the teams that retained them, it brings up an interesting discussion around the question of faith.

 In September last year, David Warner was going through the lowest phase of his glittering IPL career.
 He started IPL 2021 as captain of Sunrisers Hyderabad but after a run of defeats, he was removed as skipper before being dropped from the playing XI, over the two separate legs of the tournament.